AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 This feature enables campaign creators to launch multiple campaigns sharing the same base parameters (creator address, reward token, reward chain, start and end time) in a single transaction.

-All batch campaign creation methods involve generating a payload.
-This guide walks you through payload generation.
+All batch campaign creation methods involve generating [campaign configurations](../merkl-mechanisms/campaignConfiguration.md) and their corresponding payloads.
+This guide walks you through configuration and payload generation.
 Once you have a payload, refer to [Create a Campaign from a Multisig or Gnosis Safe](./create-your-campaign-from-a-multisig-or-gnosis-safe.md) for execution instructions.

 ## Method 1: Override Parameters from Existing Template Campaigns

 This method uses **existing campaigns as templates**.
-You select past campaigns that closely match what you want, tweak a few parameters, generate a payload, and execute it with a Safe.
+You select past campaigns that closely match what you want, tweak a few parameters in their configuration, generate a payload, and execute it with a Safe.

 ### 1. Retrieve Campaign Templates